Neil Durden-Smith

 Neil Durden-Smith (born 18 August 1933) is an English former sports commentator.
 He was previously a naval officer and played a small number of first-class cricket matches.

 Life and career

 Durden-Smith was educated at Aldenham School and the Britannia Royal Naval College in Dartmouth, Devon.
 His service as an officer in the Royal Navy from 1952 to 1963 included a period as aide-de-camp to the Governor-General of New Zealand, Lord Cobham, from 1957 to 1959.
 He worked as a radio and television sports commentator and producer in England from the 1960s to the 1990s, often covering hockey.

-He played four matches of first-class cricket in the 1960s.
+Durden-Smith played four matches of first-class cricket in the 1960s.
 His highest scores were 33 and 50 in his first match, for Combined Services against Nottinghamshire in 1961.

 Durden-Smith was appointed OBE in 1997.
-He has been married to Judith Chalmers, a television presenter, since 1964.
+He was married to television presenter Judith Chalmers from 1964 until her death in May 2026.
 They have a son, Mark, who is also a television presenter, and a daughter.